grincc/grin-wallet-api-tutorial/readme.md

 cat ~/.grin/$CHAIN/.shared_secret
 ```

-You should see something like the next:
+You should see something like this next:

 ```bash
 3a82acc078e6db6bf08dc1b17c65f001e64a237f1a1e162d91b467221d907575
 ```

 This is the shared key and will be used then to encrypt and decrypt the parameters and the responses with the API.
 This `shared_secret`key will be use to encrypt and decrypt the API calls and response.
-This must be done everytime you start the owner API.
+This must be done every time you start the owner API.

 ## Creating a wallet